-2. Prepare the tubes.
-When all the tubes are ready, raise your HELP card to get a colorimeter from a lab assistant.

-3. Prepare the colorimeter using the procedure described previously (see page 16).
+- 2. Prepare the tubes according to the above table.
+When all the tubes are ready, raise your HELP card to get a colorimeter from a lab assistant. - 3.
+Prepare the colorimeter by using the procedure described previously (see page 17).
 Set the wavelength at 470 nm.
 Use deionized water for the blank.